mikekeith52/Police-shootings-insights_updated/README.md

 Sample size can play a factor into these results (I'm not complaining!).
 It is interesting data nonetheless.
 The full dataset is avaiable as states_ratio.csv.

 ### Age of Killed Individual
 The first analysis I completed suggested that younger individuals were more likely to be black, and this is backed up in every view of the data.
-Particularly, young adults (between 16 and 25) are much more likely to be killed by police.
+Particularly, black young adults (between 16 and 25) are much more likely to be killed by police.

 ![](https://github.com/mikekeith52/Police-shootings-insights_updated/blob/master/img/age_histogram.png)